riak/riak.github.io/versioned_docs/version-2.0.8/developing/usage/mapreduce.md

 ## Advanced MapReduce Queries

-For more detailed information on MapReduce queries in Riak, we recommend checking out our [Advanced MapReduce](../../developing/app-guide/advanced-mapreduce.md) guide.
+For more detailed information on MapReduce queries in Riak KV, we recommend checking out our [Advanced MapReduce][guide mapreduce] guide.